tom-wolfe/brewdown/README.md

 #### New Column

-It is possible to force a new column using the `/column` command.
+It is possible to force a new column using the `\newcolumn` command.
 This is often necessary as CSS columns aren't always accurate.

 #### New Page

-Unfortunately, there is no way to configure page automatically, so to begin a new page, you must use the `/page` command.
+Unfortunately, there is no way to configure page automatically, so to begin a new page, you must use the `\newpage` command.

 ```md
 # First Page